jon-hanson/parsecj/README.md

 &#8718;

-Again, we have reduced the LHS of the law to the same form as the RHS, thus proving the law.
+Again, we have reduced the LHS of the law to the same form as the RHS, proving the law holds.

 ### Associativity